centre-for-virus-research/CVR-Course-2026/docs/Phylogenetics.md

 ***Bonus questions!***

 **Question 8**.
-Have a look at the file HIV1-subtypes-AND-3-CRFs.fst.
+Have a look at the file HIV1-subtypes-AND-3-CRFs.fst (available at /home4/VBG_data/Phylogenetics).
 These sequences represent the diversity in the 'main' group M of HIV-1, responsible for the HIV/AIDS pandemic, which is split into 'subtypes' A - L and circulating recombinant form 'CRF' lineages (https://www.hiv.lanl.gov/components/sequence/HIV/crfdb/crfs.comp).
 Why should you be concerned about recombination when doing a phylogenetic analysis with virus data?
 Hint, you can explore inferring trees from sub-regions of the alignment using the 'extractalign' command.

 **Question 9**.
 Have a look at the file HIV1-groups-AND-ape-SIVs.fst.
 What is this telling us about the origins of HIV-1?